underscoreio/essential-slick/src/pages/1-basics.md

 <div class="callout callout-danger">
 *Queries, Actions, Futures...
 Oh My!*

-The difference between queries, actions, and futures is the biggest point of confusion for newcomers to Slick 3.
+The difference between queries, actions, and futures is a big point of confusion for newcomers to Slick 3.
 The three types share many properties: they all have methods like `map`, `flatMap`, and `filter`, they are all compatible with for comprehensions, and they all flow seamlessly into one another through methods in the Slick API.
 However, their semantics are quite different:

  - `Query` is used to build SQL for a single query.
 Calls to `map` and `filter` modify clauses to the SQL, but only one query is created.